 - Remove the row [FatPointState]

 - Add a row with the expression [Ignition] and the Title Ignition state leave Unit and Sorting as None.
 Click Insert

 - Rename the new report definition to Trip & Idle (Ignition)

 - Click Save to save the report definition

-We now have a new report definition that defines trips based on an ingition on / off status sent from the vehicles instead of the default behaviour with fat points.
+We now have a new report definition that defines trips based on an ignition on/off status sent from the vehicles instead of the default behavior with fat points.